Ipswich Road, Colchester: 20th – 21st century

 The road was bisected by the first Colchester Bypass in 1933, an unemployment relief project.

 The railway bridge was also built in the Great Depression of the 1930s, using government funding.

 7-ton locomotives were used to bring sand via a light railway from a pit on the Harwich Road to form the embankment for the railway bridge.

 The sand was topped with clay.

 The bridge crossing the Great Eastern Main Line underwent major reconstruction in 1957.

 On 12 November 1940 Colchester was bombed by German air raids, causing damage in the vicinity of Ipswich Road.

-In the early hours of 25 April 1944, a crew of seven on board a Lancaster (UM-K2 serial DV 177) were returning from a bombing raid on Karlsruhe, Germany, when the aircraft was attacked by a German nightfighter.
-With one engine on fire and the flames having spread along the fuselage, the pilot attempted to land at Boxted airfield, where the Americans switched on the runway landing lights.
-The Lancaster just failed to reach Boxted and crashed at what is now Space Makers Safestore on Ipswich Road, killing all seven crew, four British and three Canadian.
-In 2013 a group of Colcestrians interested in the Second World War, inspired by one of their number who, as a boy, had actually seen the Lancaster crash, erected a memorial at the site, with the kind permission of Safestore.
-A memorial service was held in 2013, on the anniversary of the crash, as has been done every year since.
+In the early hours of 25th April 1944, a crew of seven on board a Royal Air Force Lancaster (UM-K2 serial DV 177) were returning from a bombing raid on Karlsruhe, Germany, when the aircraft was attacked by a German nightfighter.
+With one engine on fire and the flames having spread along the fuselage, the crew attempted to land at Boxted airfield, where the Americans switched on the runway landing lights.
+The Lancaster just failed to reach Boxted and crashed near to what is now Safestore on Ipswich Road, killing all seven crew, four British and three Canadian.
+In 2013 a group of Colcestrians interested in the Second World War, inspired by one of their number who, as a boy, had actually seen the Lancaster just before it crashed, erected a memorial near the site, with the kind permission of Safestore.
+A memorial service was held in 2013, on the anniversary of the crash, and has been held every year since.
 The Colchester Gazette has recorded these services every year, the 2015 article including a picture of the service :